deep-sec/tw/styling-guide-snippet.md

 - **Non-native speakers** - Translations are not literal in different countries or regions.

-- **2am, half awake operators** - Flowery sentences is not helpful when trying to get a system back online.
+- **2am, half awake operators** - Flowery sentences are not helpful when trying to get a system back online.

 - **Time efficiency** - When we write in the same style, we can